-Compliance officer and HR officer will be responsible for oversight of the activities of Lebon and are also responsible for implementing appropriate processes and procedures for the effective risk management of conflicts of interest and other risks arising within their divisions.

-It is the responsibility of Compliance officer to implement the conflict of interest management policy, procedures and controls to manage conflicts effectively.
+- 4.1.
+Compliance officer and HR officer will be responsible for oversight of the activities of Lebon and are also responsible for implementing appropriate processes and procedures for the effective risk management of conflicts of interest and other risks arising within their divisions. - 4.2.
+It is the responsibility of the Managing Director to implement the conflict-of-interest policy